chrishunt/github-auth/README.md

 Adding 2 key(s) to '/Users/chris/.ssh/authorized_keys'
 ```

-Next, open an SSH session to your machine with public key authentication.
-It
+Now that your keys are added, verify that you can open an SSH session to your
-should work just fine.
+machine with public key authentication:

 ```bash
 $ ssh -o PreferredAuthentications=publickey localhost